ServiceStack/ServiceStack/ServiceStack.Blazor/tests/ServiceStack.Blazor.Tailwind.Tests/Client/wwwroot/content/prerender.md

 But we can do even better than an inert content placeholder, and load a temporary chrome of our App.
 But as this needs to be done before Blazor has loaded we need to implement this with a sprinkling of HTML + JS.

-Essentialy we need to the Chrome and navigation of our App from the [Header](https://github.com/NetCoreTemplates/blazor-tailwind/blob/main/MyApp.Client/Shared/Header.razor), [Sidebar](https://github.com/NetCoreTemplates/blazor-tailwind/blob/main/MyApp.Client/Shared/Sidebar.razor) and [MainLayout](https://github.com/NetCoreTemplates/blazor-tailwind/blob/main/MyApp.Client/Shared/MainLayout.razor)
+Essentially we need to copy the Chrome and navigation of our App from the [Header](https://github.com/NetCoreTemplates/blazor-tailwind/blob/main/MyApp.Client/Shared/Header.razor), [Sidebar](https://github.com/NetCoreTemplates/blazor-tailwind/blob/main/MyApp.Client/Shared/Sidebar.razor) and [MainLayout](https://github.com/NetCoreTemplates/blazor-tailwind/blob/main/MyApp.Client/Shared/MainLayout.razor)